clearlinux/clear-linux-documentation/source/clear-linux/get-started/bare-metal-install-beta/bare-metal-install-beta.rst

 to `Finish installation`_.

 Otherwise, continue below.
-In the Main Menu, select :guilabel:`Advanced options` to configure network interfaces or proxy settings, add bundles, add/manage users, add kernel arguments, and more.
+In the Main Menu, select :guilabel:`Advanced options` for additional configuration.

 Advanced Options
 ****************